Posts

 More importantly, the PS5 has some of the best first-party and console-exclusive games on the market.
 Along with receiving most of the third-party support of the Xbox Series X|S, the PS5 is probably the console to get if you want the greatest variety of games.
 Whether it’s the excellent Final Fantasy VII remakes, the sprawling worlds of the Spider-Man games, or the high-octane, realistic driving of Gran Turismo 7, there’s something on the console of interest to most players.
 And given that Sony dominates the worldwide market compared to Xbox in terms of user installed base, you can pretty much guarantee that you’ll also be getting many second-party and most of the major third-party games on the system.

 The PS5 is just an all-around solid console.
 There’s a huge backlog of PS4 games to be played, some of which (God of War (2018), The Last of Us Part II) are enhanced to take advantage of the new console.
 There’s a healthy variety of first-party games that caters to a wide range of players.
 Third-party games run well and are on par with, or better than on other consoles.
-It’s just a solid console with lots of momentum, and I anticipate that we will only see more games take advantage of its hardware in the coming years.
+The console has lots of momentum, and I anticipate that we will only see more games take advantage of its hardware in the coming years.

 Xbox Series X